Akin Abioye | Equity Leader

 - Earning his bachelor’s degree and beginning study for his MA in Education, Leadership and Change.

-We're proud and grateful for George, both for his evolution as an equity leader and his profound work as a change maker.
+We're proud and grateful for Akin, both for his evolution as an equity leader and his profound work as a change maker.